For a manual build, choose the path below that matches your system.

 IBAMR’s performance in release mode is very sensitive to the choice of optimization flags.
 For example: switching from -O3 to -march=native -O3 roughly doubled the performance of some IBFE-based codes.
 This is because a large fraction of the time spent in IBAMR is spent doing structured grid calculations that can benefit heavily from applying processor-specific optimizations.

-If you want good performance then we recommend adding -march=native to the flags chosen below for optimization purposes (i.e., any place where we write -O3, we recommend you use -O3 -march=native).
-This is not listed as the default compiler flag because it generates processor-specific instructions, which may not be valid if you compile on one machine and execute on another (e.g., if you compile on a cluster’s login node and then run on a partition that uses a different set of hardware).
-To get around this we recommend compiling IBAMR and IBAMR applications in the same place you run them, e.g., on the same partition of a cluster.
+If you want good performance, we recommend adding -march=native to the flags chosen below for optimization purposes (i.e., any place where we write -O3, we recommend you use -O3 -march=native).
+This is not listed as the default compiler flag because it generates processor-specific instructions, which may not be valid if you compile on one machine and execute on another (e.g., if you compile on a cluster’s login node and run on a partition that uses a different set of hardware).
+For this reason, we recommend compiling IBAMR and IBAMR applications in the same place you run them, e.g., on the same partition of a cluster.

-Most of the time spent by IBAMR applications is spent inside IBAMR functions, so most of the benefit of processor-specific compilation flags is achieved by compiling IBAMR itself (i.e., it is not necessary to recompile dependencies with -march=native, but it can only help).
+Most of the time spent by IBAMR applications is spent inside IBAMR functions, so most of the benefit of processor-specific compilation flags is achieved by compiling IBAMR itself (i.e., it is not necessary to recompile dependencies with -march=native, although doing so can help).

 -DCMAKE_CXX_FLAGS="-O3 -march=native" \